 William Wade “Willie” Delashmit, Sr. of Belgrade, Missouri, a son of the late William Guy and Lola Agnes (Moses) Delashmit.
 Willie departed this life on February 19, 2019, at his residence, having reached the age of 75 Years, 1 Month and 13 Days.

-To send flowers in memory of William Wade Delashmit Sr., please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of William Wade Delashmit Sr., please visit our Heartfelt Sympathies Store.

 Willie was united in marriage to LaDonna Tatum on February 24, 1963, in Concordia, Kansas.